One of two radiography suites in the Oak Brook Simulation Center

-- Talk about feeling realistic?
-The Simulation Center in Chicago was once a functioning ICU unit.r.
+- Talk about feeling realistic.
+The Simulation Center in Chicago was once a functioning ICU unit.

 - How do we make the fake stuff?
 We use chicken soup for vomit and chocolate pudding for stool.

 - Bad hair day?
-We have a variety of wigs that allows us to change the look of our manikins.
+We have various wigs that allow us to change the look of our manikins.

 - All in the family.
 We have a range of manikins across the lifespan, from infants to geriatrics.

 - Practice, practice, practice.
 Community Health Simulation occurs in 5th week of every term.
 The 4th-floor SIM Center is transformed into a disaster scene.
-SIM Team, University faculty and staff play the role of the injured.
+The SIM Team, University faculty, and staff play the roles of the injured.